sameersbn/docker-gitlab/README.md

 Gitlab defines a rake task to easily take a backup of your gitlab installation.
 The backup consists of all git repositories, uploaded files and as you might expect, the sql database.

-Before taking a backup, please make sure that the gitlab image is not running for obvious reasons
+Before taking a backup, please make sure that the gitlab image is not running for obvious reasons,

 ```bash
 docker stop gitlab